Safety and Security

-If you are locked out of your room or cluster:
+If a resident is locked out of their room or cluster:

 - Staff will confirm a resident's identity using a picture ID or OneCard before issuing a key or temporary door access card.

-- After the first courtesy transaction, you may be charged for each subsequently issued replacement key, temporary door access card, or room escort.
+- After the first courtesy transaction, the resident may be charged for each subsequently issued replacement key, temporary door access card, or room escort.
 If residents are locked out four or more times, they may be referred to a staff member for consultation and disciplinary sanctions may be assessed.

 Temporarily Lost or Misplaced Key or NIU OneCard

-You have seven days from the date and time of temporary key or card checkout to return the temporary key or door access card.
-If you do not return the temporary key within the allotted seven days, you will be charged for a key core change.
+Residents have seven days from the date and time of temporary key or card checkout to return the temporary key or door access card.
+If they do not return the temporary key within the allotted seven days, they will be charged for a key core change.
 Any lockout charge associated with the current temporary key will be waived if a recore is initiated.

-If you do not return the temporary door access card within the allotted seven days, you will be charged $10.00 for a replacement temporary card.
-These charges are in addition to any charges assessed by the OneCard office related to replacement of a student’s OneCard.
+If a resident does not return the temporary door access card within the allotted seven days, they will be charged $10.00 for a replacement temporary card.
+These charges are in addition to any charges assessed by the OneCard office related to replacement of a student's OneCard.

-On the fourth temporary key or door access card checkout, you will be referred to a staff member and possible disciplinary sanctions may be assessed.
-For every fourth temporary key or door access card thereafter you will be referred to a staff member.
+On the tenth temporary key or door access card checkout, the resident will be referred to a staff member and possible disciplinary sanctions may be assessed.
+For every fourth temporary key or door access card thereafter they will be referred to a staff member.